-(kknn) "Waste management area" means the limit projected in the horizontal plane of the area on which waste will be placed during the active life of a regulated unit and includes horizontal space taken up by any liner, dike, or other barrier that is designed to contain waste in a regulated unit.
+(nn) "Waste management area" means the limit projected in the horizontal plane of the area on which waste will be placed during the active life of a regulated unit and includes horizontal space taken up by any liner, dike, or other barrier that is designed to contain waste in a regulated unit.
 If the facility contains more than 1 regulated unit, then the waste management area is described by an imaginary line circumscribing the several regulated units.

-(Hoo) "Wastewater treatment unit" means a device that satisfies all of the following requirements:
+(oo) "Wastewater treatment unit" means a device that satisfies all of the following requirements:

-- (i) Is part of a wastewater treatment facility that is subject to regulation pursuant to the provisions of either section 402 or section 307(b) of the federal clean water act. - (ii) Receives and treats or stores an influent wastewater that is a hazardous waste as defined in R 299.9203, generates and accumulates a wastewater treatment sludge that is a hazardous waste as defined in R 299.9203, or treats or stores a wastewater treatment sludge that is a hazardous waste as defined in R 299.9203. - (iii) Meets the definition of "tank" or "tank system" specified in R 299.9108. - (mmpp) "Water (bulk shipment)" means the bulk transportation of hazardous waste that is loaded or carried on board a vessel without containers or labels. - (nnqq) "Well" means any shaft or pit which is dug or bored into the earth, which is generally of a cylindrical form, and which is often walled with bricks or tubing to prevent the earth from caving in. (oorr) "Wetland" means the areas defined as wetlands in part 303 of the act. - (ppss) "Wipe" means a woven or non-woven shop towel, rag, pad, or swab made of wood pulp, fabric, cotton, polyester blends, or other material. - (qqtt) "Zone of engineering control" means an area that is under the control of the owner or operator and that, upon detection of a hazardous waste release, can be readily cleaned up before the release of hazardous waste or hazardous constituents to groundwater or surface water.
+(i) Is part of a wastewater treatment facility that is subject to regulation-under either section 402 or 307(b) of the federal clean water act, 33 USC 1342 or 1317(b).

+(ii) Receives and treats or stores an influent wastewater that is a hazardous waste as defined in R 299.9203, generates and accumulates a wastewater treatment sludge that is a hazardous waste as defined in R 299.9203, or treats or stores a wastewater treatment sludge that is a hazardous waste as defined in R 299.9203.

+(iii) Meets the definition of "tank" or "tank system" specified in R 299.9108.

+(pp) "Water (bulk shipment)" means the bulk transportation of hazardous waste that is loaded or carried on board a vessel without containers or labels.

+(qq) "Well" means any shaft or pit that is dug or bored into the earth, that is generally of a cylindrical form, and that is often walled with bricks or tubing to prevent the earth from caving in.

+(rr) "Wetland" means the areas defined as wetlands in part 303 of the act, MCL 324.30301 to 324.30328.

+(ss) "Wipe" means a woven or non-woven shop towel, rag, pad, or swab made of wood pulp, fabric, cotton, polyester blends, or other material.

+(tt) "Zone of engineering control" means an area that is under the control of the owner or operator and that, upon detection of a hazardous waste release, can be readily cleaned up before the release of hazardous waste or hazardous constituents to groundwater or surface water.